tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 ### Overview

 In today's class, students will learn how to utilize the git command line interface (CLI) and create markdown files to generate FinTech case studies that can be collaboratively stored, accessed/modified, and previewed on an online git or file repository such as GitHub.
-A solid understanding of the git CLI as well as knowing how to create markdown files will help students properly manage git repositories and construct visually enhanced README description files.
+A solid understanding of the git CLI, as well as knowing how to create markdown files, will help students properly manage git repositories and construct visually enhanced README description files.

 ### Class Objectives